zhihao1021/pd2-ticket-v2/frontend/README.md

 All interfaces are defined in here.

 ### `context/`
-There are two React context, `fictionContext` store the loading function and pop-up message box function, `userDataContext` store the user data decode from JWT.
+There are two React context, `functionContext` store the loading function and pop-up message box function, `userDataContext` store the user data decode from JWT.

 ### `config/`
 Here store the color config, axios config and some page's z-index config.